skovy/skovy.dev/content/blog/make-more-things-into-components/index.md

 ```

 Whether you're using CSS-in-JS, vanilla CSS, or CSS Modules this can lead to
-a lof one-off elements and styles.
+a lot of one-off elements and styles.
 Additionally, to understand what's happening
 it requires mentally parsing all of the CSS attributes or following a class to
-another file to see the what CSS attributes are applied to understand what's
+another file to see what CSS attributes are applied to understand what's
 happening.
 What if this pattern of providing a basic flex layout was
 encapsulated as part of a component?